nishizumi-maho/nishizumi-setups-sync/README.md

 * **Hash Algorithm (file comparison)** – method used to detect changes.
 * **Copy everything (not just .sto)** – when enabled, the tool copies every file type instead of only `.sto` files.
-* **Run silently on startup** – if enabled, the script runs automatically with the saved options and copies files without showing the interface.
+* **Run silently on startup** – if enabled, the script runs silently when launched without a console (for example using `pythonw`) and otherwise shows the interface.
 * **Run** – saves the options and performs the copy operation.
 * **Check for Updates** – downloads the latest version of the script when available.